 But it wasn't.

-The incident showed how his influence was waning, for he had converted the young men in the first years of the Great Awakening.
+The incident showed how Jonathan Edward's influence was waning, for he had converted the young men in the first years of the Great Awakening.
 He made matters worse by refusing to continue his grandfather’s practice of allowing communion to anyone who had been baptized.
-Edwards insisted that communion only be served to those who had been converted.
-For four years, no one joined the church.
+Edwards only served communion to converts.
+For four years, no one joined his church.

 Finally, a candidate came forward to join the church in 1748.
 Edwards insisted he meet formal tests that he had devised, and the candidate refused.
 The church backed the candidate, and on June 22, 1750 a vote was taken on whether Jonathan Edwards should continue as pastor.
 By a vote of 230 to 23, he was fired.